IFRCGo/cbs/Source/Analytics/Readme.md

 ## Querying the MongoDB through Swagger

 Go to http://localhost:5000/swagger and use the POST /api/Dolittle/Queries API.
 This will query the MongoDB.
+Remember to change the dates below to today's date and time as the testdata generator uses DateTimeOffset.UtcNow when generating reports.

 Query for AgeAndSexDistributionAggregationByDateRange
 ```